zshanggu/zshanggu.github.io/_pages/about.md

   - /about.html
 ---

-I am a software engineer at BOE Technology Group.
+I am a senior AI research engineer at BOE Technology Group.
 I obtained my Master's degree at Univeristy of Southern California.
 Before that, I obtained my bachelor's degree from the University of Science and Technology Beijing.